InfyOmLabs/laravel-ui-stisla/README.md

 Run a command,

-`php artisan ui adminlte-stisla --auth`
+`php artisan ui stisla-fortify --auth`

 And then run,